-Part B Content of the EIS
+Content of the EIS Part B

-1 General approach
+General approach

 - 1.1 For the purposes of the EIS process, 'environment' is defined in section 8 of the EP Act. - 1.2 The EIS should give priority to the critical matters associated with the project (specified in section 7 of the TOR). - 1.3 The detail in which the EIS deals with matters relevant to the project should be proportional to the scale of the impacts on environmental values.
-When determining the scale of an impact, consider its intensity, duration, cumulative effect, irreversibility, the risk of environmental harm, management strategies and offsets provisions.
+When determining the scale of an impact, consider its intensity, duration, cumulative effect, irreversibility, the risk of environmental harm, management strategies and offsets provisions. - 1.4 Each chapter of the EIS must include a summary of impacts and proposed mitigation measures. - 1.5 Notwithstanding the requirements of this TOR, should a substantive issue be identified in the preparation of the EIS, this matter should be fully addressed in the EIS.

-2 Mandatory requirements of an EIS
+Mandatory requirements of an EIS

 - 2.1 Describe the project including all aspects subject to this assessment.
-Provide details of the proponent of the project, including details of any joint venture partners.
 The project description should include all on and off lease activities relevant to the project including construction, operation and decommissioning activities.
-If the delivery of the project is to be staged, the nature and timing of the stages should be fully described. - 2.2 For all the relevant matters, the EIS must identify and describe the environmental values that must be protected.
-Environmental values are specified in the EP Act, the Environmental Protection Regulation 2008 (EP Regulation), environmental protection policies (EPPs) and relevant guidelines. - 2.3 The assessment should cover both the short and long-term scenarios and state whether any relevant impacts are likely to be irreversible. - 2.4 Provide all available baseline information relevant to the environmental risks of the project.
-Provide details about the quality of the information provided, in particular: the source of the information; how recent the information is; how the reliability of the information was tested; and any uncertainties in the information. - 2.5 Demonstrate how the construction, operation and decommissioning (to the extent known) of the project would be consistent with best practice environmental management.
-In general, the preferred hierarchy for managing likely impacts is: (a) to avoid; (b) to minimise or mitigate; and (c) if necessary, and possible, to offset.
-Where relevant, mitigation strategies should be described in the context of EHP model conditions. - 2.6 Provide detailed strategies in regard to all critical matters for the protection, or enhancement as desirable, of all relevant environmental values in terms of outcomes and possible conditions that can be measured and audited.
+If the delivery of the project is to be staged, the nature and timing of the stages should be fully described. - 2.2 For all the relevant matters, the EIS must identify and describe the environmental values2 that must be protected.
+Environmental values are specified in the EP Act, the EP Regulation, environmental protection policies (EPPs) and relevant guidelines.3 - 2.3 The assessment should cover both the short and long-term scenarios and state whether any relevant impacts are likely to be irreversible. - 2.4 Provide all available baseline information relevant to the environmental risks of the project.
+Provide details about the quality of the information provided, in particular: the source of the information; how recent the information is; how the reliability of the information was tested; and any uncertainties in the information. - 2.5 Demonstrate how the construction, operation and decommissioning (to the extent known) of the project would be consistent with best practice environmental management and would meet all statutory and regulatory requirements of the Commonwealth, state and local government.
+In general, the hierarchy for managing likely impacts is: (a) to avoid; (b) to minimise or mitigate; and (c) if necessary, and possible, to offset.
+Where relevant, avoidance and mitigation strategies and actions should be described in the context of EHP model conditions. - 2.6 Provide detailed strategies in regard to all critical matters for the protection, or enhancement as desirable, of all relevant environmental values in terms of outcomes and possible conditions that can be measured and audited. - 2.7 Impact minimisation measures should include ongoing monitoring and implementation of an adaptive management approach, as relevant, based on monitoring.
+The proposed measures should provide confidence that, based on current technologies, the impacts can be effectively managed over the long- - 2.8 Present feasible alternatives of the project's configuration (including individual elements) that may improve environmental outcomes.
+Discuss the consequences of not proceeding with the project.

-&lt;sup>3 Defined in section 125(I)(i)(A) of the EP Act.
+2 Defined in section 9 of the EP Act.
+See also 125(l)(i)(A) of the EP Act.

-&lt;sup>4 For example, the Queensland Water Quality Guidelines and the Australian and New Zealand Guidelines for Fresh and Marine Water Quality (refer to Appendix 1 Policies and guidelines for details).
+3 For example, the Queensland Water Quality Guidelines and the Australian and New Zealand Guidelines for Fresh and Marine Water Quality (refer to Appendix 1 for details).